 New Ray Dirt Bike Toys

 New Ray Toys has been around for a long time and offers a great selection of dirt bike toys.
 Their attention to detail is remarkable, right down to the last sponsorship decal.
 Our New Ray dirt bike toy collection started with a stocking stuffer a few years ago and the collection grows larger every year.

 There are several scale sizes related to dirt bike and diecast toys, but the 1:12 scale seems to offer the best selection for dirt bike toys.
 The 1:12 scale is sometimes called the Traditional, Classic, and/or One Inch scale and is often used for models and miniatures.
 With the 1:12 scale, one foot of the real-life object is equal to one inch of the model or toy.
 For example, the seat height of a real-life Suzuki RMZ450 motocross bike is roughly 37 inches tall, which is just over three feet.
 With the 1:12 scale, one foot equals one inch, so the toy dirt bike seat is just over three inches tall.
-The image below shows an example of the 1:12 scale using the Suzuki RMZ450 dirt bike toy.
+The image below shows an example of the 1:12 scale using the Suzuki RMZ450 model.

 Dirt bike toys come in 1:6 scale as well as 1:12 scale.
-The 1:6 scale is also used for toys such as Barbie and (now discontinued) G.I.
-Joe, and is sometimes referred to as Fashion scale or Play scale.
+The 1:6 scale is also used for toys such as Barbie and G.I.
+Joe (now discontinued), and is sometimes referred to as Fashion scale or Play scale.
 With the 1:6 scale, one foot of the real-life object is equal to two inches of the model or toy.
 Using seat height again, the seat height of a Kawasaki KLX 650 is roughly 35 inches and since the 1:6 scale is two inches per foot, the seat height of the Kawasaki toy is just a hair under six inches.
 The image below shows the difference in size between a 1:6 scale Kawasaki KLX650 and a 1:12 scale Suzuki RMZ450.